How to apply for a job at CVS (+Top tips to stand out from other candidates)

 The exact interview questions that you’ll be asked are up to the hiring manager, but this list includes 15 that have been reported by CVS applicants across several different job forums:

 Why do you want to work at CVS?

 What does excellent customer service mean to you?

 Do you like being around people?

-Tell me about a time when you gave excellent customer service.
+Tell me about a situation when you gave excellent customer service.

 How would you handle an upset customer?

-Do you prefer working alone or in a group?
+Do you prefer working on your own or in a group?

 How would your former boss describe you?

-What do you like least about your last job?
+What did you like least about your previous job?